Skip to content

 NPK and other fertilizer compontents for houseplants

-Just like humans need a balanced diet, plants need nutrients to flourish too.
+Just like humans need a balanced diet, plants need nutrients — and a quality houseplant fertilizer — to flourish too.
 Your plants might survive without them, but they certainly won't thrive.
-Yellowing leaves, stunted growth, and lackluster appearance are all signs your plant might be starving for some nutrients.
+Yellowing leaves, stunted growth, and lackluster color are all signs your plant may be craving a houseplant fertilizer boost.

 Macronutrients: The big three (NPK)